vominhtri231/Notes/Java/Core/Generic/Vararg and generic.md

 ``` java
 	Arrays.asList(T...list);
 ```
-When invoke a varagr method, an array is created to hold the variables.
+When invoke a vararg method, an array is created to hold the variables.
 Since array not work well with generic, we have the same problem with vararg.
 The problem is when it is illegal to create an array of non-reified, it is legal to vararg.
 If this happen:
- - A warning `HEAP POLLUTION` is emit in the delair side
+ - A warning `HEAP POLLUTION` is emitted in the declare side
- - A warning `UNCHECKED` is emit on every call sides
+ - A warning `UNCHECKED` is emitted on every call sides

-=> Writer of this class could use `SuppressWarning('safeVarargs')` to prevent compiler from emit these warnings but you have to make sure that the method is actually safe by:
+=> Writer of this class could use `SuppressWarning('safeVarargs')` to prevent the compiler from emit these warnings but you have to make sure that the method is actually safe by:
 1. Not save anything to the vararg array
 ``` java
 	void dangerous(List<String>... stringLists) {